 The main topic of conversation was Hakuba High School, where they all attended.
 They talked endlessly about everything from trivial memories to recent events

-As they were climbing, someone suddenly brought up a story from their high school days, and everyone stopped in their tracks.
+While we were climbing, someone suddenly brought up something from our high school days, and we all stopped in our tracks.

-It was about a class on outdoor activities taught by Mr. Yaguchi, who was also the advisor for the ski club.
+It was about an outdoor activity class taught by Mr. Yaguchi, who was also the advisor for the ski club.

-Of the many elective classes, everyone chose outdoor activities.
+Out of the many elective courses, everyone chose outdoor activities.
 Everyone loves nature.

 As they reminisced about trivial things, each of them must have realized once again that it's not "skiing" that they love, but "skiing in nature," and that even after graduating, outdoor activities classes have continued in a different form

-During the season, everyone is engaged in skiing activities, such as competitions, filming, and lessons.
-But when we get together like this, the atmosphere feels different from the usual skiing.
+During the season, everyone is engaged in their own skiing activities, such as competitions, photo shoots, and lessons.
+But when we gather like this, the atmosphere feels different from our usual skiing.

-This is not only because today is the last day of skiing, but also because each of us has something we want to do when we put on our skis.
+It's not just because today is our last day of skiing for the season, but also because each of us has something we want to do with our skis on.

 The lively atmosphere from a while ago has completely changed.
 The steep slopes and spring granular snow make skis ineffective, and everyone struggles

-Everyone had more in mind than just skating.
+Everyone had more than just the desire to slide.

-This was a part of the outdoor activities classes that have continued since high school.
+It was all part of the outdoor activity classes that had continued uninterrupted since high school.

-Aiko climbs with a heavy camera hanging from her shoulder, hoping to capture the beautiful cobalt blue Hakuba Oike Pond, which has been turned by the melting snow
+Aiko climbs with her heavy camera slung over her shoulder, hoping to capture the beautiful cobalt blue of Hakuba Oike Lake as the snow melts.

-is attempting his first real mountain climb, and is excited to see the ocean from the mountain.
+, on his first serious mountain climb, is excited to see the sea from there.

-Junya climbs, covered in sweat, hoping to enjoy the freedom of skiing that is different from technical selections, so he can have a beer after descending.
-Keisuke
+Junya climbs, covered in sweat, seeking the freedom of skiing that is different from technical competitions, all for the sake of a beer after descending.
+Keisuke,

-I want to share with everyone the fun of skiing and picking wild vegetables, which can only be done at this time.
+And I want to share with everyone the fun of skiing and foraging for wild vegetables, something that can only be experienced at this time of year.

 Everyone had more in mind than just skating.
 This was a part of the outdoor activities classes that have continued since high school

-As I trudged up the mountain, thinking about such things, two skiers came gliding briskly down from Funakoshi Head.
+As I trudged uphill, lost in thought, two skiers came swiftly down from Funakoshi Peak.

-It's rare to meet anyone else here at this time of year.
+It's rare to encounter anyone else here at this time of year.

-When I greeted them, they turned around with big smiles on their faces and I realized they were senior students from Hakuba High School.
+I greeted them, and they turned around with beaming smiles; they were senior alumni from Hakuba High School.

-It made me happy to think that, in the end, the seniors were still continuing their outdoor activities.
-I'm sure they picked some wild vegetables on their way back down the mountain.
+It made me happy to think that my seniors were still continuing their outdoor activities.
+I'm sure they'll be gathering wild vegetables on their way down the mountain.

-When they finish skiing down, they see Aiko taking pictures of the breathtaking view of Hakuba Oike Pond, Keisuke splashing around in the water by the pond, Nobu, seemingly captivated by the charm of the mountain, desperately climbing back up and unable to stop skiing, and Junya, not to be outdone, climbing back up and skiing down a perfect line, rice ball in hand, eagerly awaiting a beer.
+After finishing our runs, Aiko took photos of the breathtaking view of Hakuba Oike, Keisuke played in the water by the lake's edge, Nobu, seemingly captivated by the mountain's charm, climbed back up recklessly and couldn't finish his runs, and Junya, not to be outdone, climbed back up and made a spectacular run down the lake, eagerly awaiting a beer with a rice ball in hand.

 Naturally, Aiko was the first to go on the track that day.
 The sight of her having fun as she glided down to the Oike pond was sure to impress her juniors